top of page

 Boundary:

-Cross-department behaviour still relies on coordination rather than enterprise structure.
+Cross-department behaviour still relies on coordination rather than one enterprise anatomy.

 LEVEL 3 — EA (Enterprise Banking)